-Hurricane Harvey left a massive recovery and rebuilding project in its wake that will require funding from all levels of government and the private sector.
-Understanding the process of working with government and government officials is vital to identifying opportunities, prioritizing goals, determining strategies and successfully implementing a game plan that produces positive results.
-Our team is composed of veteran local, state and federal policymakers and advocates, including individuals who previously served as chief of staff to a governor during Hurricanes Katrina and Ivan, general counsel of Housing and Urban Development (HUD), which will play a significant role in the federal response to Harvey, president of the Government National Mortgage Association (Ginnie Mae), advisors to members of Congress, general counsel of Housing and Urban Development (HUD), head federal lobbyist for a multi-national company, president of the Government National Mortgage Association (Ginnie Mae), and counsel to a governor.
-Our professionals have disaster recovery experience in the public and private sectors to help our clients in this difficult time.
+A hurricane can leave massive recovery and rebuilding projects in its wake that will require funding from all levels of government and the private sector.
+Understanding the process of working with government and government officials is vital to identifying opportunities, prioritizing goals, determining strategies, and successfully implementing a game plan that produces positive results.
+Our team is composed of veteran local, state and federal policymakers and advocates, including individuals who previously served as chief of staff to a governor during Hurricanes Katrina and Ivan, general counsel of Housing and Urban Development (HUD), president of the Government National Mortgage Association (Ginnie Mae), advisors to members of Congress, head federal lobbyist for a multi-national company, and counsel to a governor.
+Our professionals have disaster recovery experience in the public and private sectors that can help clients during difficult times.

-The aftermath of Hurricane Harvey involves not only disaster recovery and relief, but also substantial restoration and reconstruction projects that will be financed largely by public funding at the federal, state and local level.
+The aftermath of severe weather events involves not only disaster recovery and relief, but also substantial restoration and reconstruction projects that will be financed largely by public funding at the federal, state and local level.
 Bradley's Government Contracts lawyers represent clients, large and small, in all types of matters, ranging from contract review and bid protests to claim preparation and litigation.
 Our consultation also involves more routine matters arising on a daily or weekly basis, such as contract interpretation and payment issues.
 We are well-versed in Federal Acquisition Regulation (FAR) and Small Business Administration (SBA) programs and regulations, and we consult clients regularly on FAR clauses and SBA issues.
 We also have substantial experience dealing with agencies at the federal, state and local level, and in numerous jurisdictions and districts.
-Bradley is pleased to assist contractors that are mobilizing to help restore and rebuild our communities in the Houston metropolitan area and beyond.

 The members of Bradley’s Construction Practice Group have spent decades representing a broad range of industry clients worldwide, providing a wealth of practical, hands-on business and legal experience to develop solutions for the challenges our clients confront every day.
 From contract negotiation and bid preparation to project close-out and dispute resolution, our clients count on us to partner with them through every phase of a project to help make it a success.
 We work with clients operating in all sectors of the construction industry and represent many of the top construction companies in the U.S. Many of our attorneys worked previously in the construction industry and have degrees in engineering and architecture.
 Our clients’ projects are in the hands of not just experienced attorneys, but seasoned industry professionals who truly understand their business, the issues they face and what is required for success.